lata-11/Support-Mail-BOT-Prediction/README.md

 - **matplotlib** and **seaborn**: Python libraries for data visualization, used to visualize the model's performance metrics and data distribution.
 - **Jupyter Notebook**: Interactive computing environment used for data exploration, experimentation, and development of the email classification model.
 - **Streamlit**: Python library for building interactive web applications.
 Used for creating a user-friendly web interface for the email classification model.
+- **Azure ML**: Azure Machine Learning service used for deploying the model as a web service.

 ## Key Features